Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: AI airtaxi is now available in all versions except TT for all players (one taxi for all players)
 - Changed: Removed Special Purpose Suit from Virtual Arsenal uniforms when player is on Blufor side
 - Changed: Show the number of seconds a player has to wait before he/she can deploy/undeploy a MHQ again
-- Changed: It is now possible to remove entries from Virtual Arsenal by either code or classname (d_remove_from_arsenal in x_init\fn_preinit.sqf)
+- Changed: It is now possible to remove entries from Virtual Arsenal by either code or classname (d_remove_from_arsenal in init\fn_preinit.sqf)
 - Changed: If database is found and player has a score higher than 500 remove auto kick from air vehicles after 30 seconds
 - Added: Dynamic pylon loadout editor.
 Just enter a plane or chopper which supports it while it doesn't move and engine is out at base and you get the action menu.
 		 For UAVs just walk to the UAV and use the hold action outside the UAV